The

 =IF(WEEKDAY(A2,2)<6,"Y","")

-This formula above stating: if the value in the Date column is a weekend (1 = Monday, 2 = Tuesday, etc) then enter the string
+value was a weekend (1 = Monday, 2 = Tuesday, etc) and if it wasn’t enter the string

 "Y"